 - Fire distracts from viewing

-- Heat might affect TV
+- Heat from wood-burning and other high-heat fires may affect TV

 Why Mounting a TV Over a Fireplace Is a Bad Idea